mooneral/mooneral/README.md

 ## 🌱 I'm currently learning

-Multi-Agent application, Blockchain Development
+Agentic system design and Blockchain

 ## 🤝 I'm looking to collaborate on

-LLM powered applications and assistants
+LLM powered frameworks and Agentic Systems

 ## 💬 Ask me about